Houston Divorce Appeals Lawyer

 The primary difficulty facing appellate lawyers is the fact that during an appeal, the burden is on the appealing party to demonstrate an abuse of discretion by the trial court or that the trial court made a serious error in applying the law to the case at hand.

 There are two primary reasons why a ruling may be an abuse of discretion:

 - The ruling does not take into account full consideration of the relevant facts and laws

 - The ruling departs from judicial custom and established precedent in an unreasonable manner

-While it is uncommon for a case to be overturned on appeal, it is possible to show that inappropriate evidence was admitted to the case, or that valid evidence excluded, in order to have the ruling overturned on an evidentiary basis.
+While it is uncommon for a case to be overturned on appeal, it is possible to show that inappropriate evidence was admitted to the case, or that valid evidence was excluded, in order to have the ruling overturned on an evidentiary basis.
 Similarly, unusual interpretations of the law that conflict with precedent are sometimes grounds for successful appeals.

 The Divorce Appellate Process